On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Relation to previous work

 \section{Relation to previous work}

-As an ongoing topic of research in many areas of mathematics, undersampled inverse problems have been studied in many different areas.
-As a non-extensive list of examples, they have been studied from a theoretical standpoint \cite{engl2014inverse} and using a statistical perspective \cite{o1986statistical}, or by using iterative deep neural networks \cite{adler2017solving}, regularization \cite{cont2006retrieving} and in more applied fields such as radio tomography of the ionosphere \cite{garcia2008radio}.
-Different moise models have been studied, and while an assumption of additive noise appears ubiquitously \cite{hofinger2009convergence, kaipio1999inverse, bertero2021introduction}, often multiplicative noise models can be of interest in applications \cite{shi2008nonlinear, zhao2014new, aubert2008variational, huang2009new}.
-To the best of the authors' knowledge fundamental accuracy bounds for undersampled inverse problems with multiplicative noise have not been produced, and the framework presented in the current work also encompasses this case as a special case.
-Moreover, despite this extensive amount of research, there is little to be found on fundamental accuracy bounds of approximate multi-valued solutions to undersampled inverse problems.
+As an ongoing topic of research in many areas of mathematics, undersampled and ill-posed inverse problems have been studied in many different areas.
+As a non-extensive list of examples, they have been studied from a theoretical standpoint \cite{engl2014inverse}, from a statistical perspective \cite{o1986statistical}, by using iterative deep neural networks \cite{adler2017solving} and in applied fields, such as radio tomography of the ionosphere \cite{garcia2008radio}.
+For solving undetermined and ill-posed inverse problems often regularization methods are utilized -- here M. Benning et al. give a comprehensive review of modern methods \cite{benning2018modern}.
+Different noise models have been studied, and while an assumption of additive noise appears ubiquitously \cite{hofinger2009convergence, kaipio1999inverse, bertero2021introduction}, often multiplicative noise models can be relevant in applications \cite{shi2008nonlinear, zhao2014new, aubert2008variational, huang2009new}.
+The authors of \cite{scarlett2022theoretical} note that an open challenge in this research field is optimization guarantees with milder assumptions, which are provided in this work.
+To the best of the authors' knowledge fundamental accuracy bounds for undersampled and ill-posed inverse problems with multiplicative noise have not been produced.
+Moreover, despite the existing extensive amount of research, there is little to be found on fundamental accuracy bounds of approximate set-valued solutions to undersampled and ill-posed inverse problems.